bigashman/roadshow/06-scaling.md

 one *Pod* actually deployed (`status`).
 By changing the `spec`, we can tell OpenShift that we desire a different number of *Pods*.

-Ultimately, OpenShift Origin's autoscaling capability will involve monitoring the status of an "application" and then manipulating the RCs accordingly.
+Ultimately, OpenShift's autoscaling capability will involve monitoring the status of an "application" and then manipulating the RCs accordingly.

 You can learn more about the tech-preview CPU-based [Horizontal Pod Autoscaler